ajisaac/procedural/README.md

-# procedural
+# procedural generation code

-Using vulkan and QT to rewrite the original program.
+Code for procedural generation using noise from a long time ago.